kaleidawave/ezno/checker/specification/specification.md

 function process(param: MyObject) {}

-process({ property: "hello", another: 2 })
+process({ property: "hello", another: 2 });
 ```

-- Excess property 'another' was provided, but is not a property of MyObject
+- 'another' is not a property of MyObject

 #### Excess property at return type